The Bias That Ruins So Much Science

 Commentary

-These last years have provided a tremendous education in the ways seemingly rigorous science can actually be highly misleading.
+These past years have provided a tremendous education in the ways that seemingly rigorous science can actually be highly misleading.
 Much of the problem traces to a simple idea: selection bias.
 Once you understand it, much of what we think we know about what is true, along with many studies showing it to be true, melt away.

-Good science corrects for the problem but it is still ubiquitous.
+Good science corrects for the problem, but it is still ubiquitous.

 Let’s take a simple example.